 What is Home-Based Child Care?

-Home-based child care (HBCC) includes a range of providers, from licensed providers operating small businesses in their homes through care provided by family, friends, and neighbors, all providing a vital service to their communities.
+Home-based child care (HBCC) includes a range of providers, from licensed providers operating small businesses in their homes to care provided by family, friends, and neighbors, all providing a vital service to their communities.

 Nationwide, more infants and toddlers are cared for in HBCC than in center-based care.